tarun-pixel/dddmelbourne/README.md

 ## Setup
-The site runs on Windows Azure Websites and uses Azure table storage to persist talk submissions and votes.
+This site runs on Windows Azure Websites and uses Azure table storage to persist talk submissions and votes.

 The following Web.config AppSettings are required to run:
 1.  `AzureTableStorageConnectionString` which is a standard Azure table storage connection string